-Rhetorical style
+Rhetorical Devices

-Despite the lack of evidence, Brutus wins the crowd over, and his rhetorical technique contributes to this success.
+Brutus wins over the crowd despite the lack of evidence, and his rhetorical technique contributes to this success.
 The speech is artfully crafted, with strong parallel statements and rhythmic repetitions.
 Many of his sentences are composed of short phrases of five words or less, easily digested by listeners.
-A surprising number of sentences are composed almost entirely of words of one syllable.16 This renders key passages unusually blunt and easily grasped, e.g., "... this is my answer.
-Not that I loved Caesar less, but that I loved Rome more."
+A surprising number of sentences are composed almost entirely of one-syllable words.
+This renders key passages unusually blunt and easily grasped, e.g.,"... this is my answer: not that I loved Caesar less, but that I loved Rome more."